ykessler/clear-migrations/README.md

  - Delete all migration files from your project
  - Create a single new migration file called `XXX_reset.rb` and migrate it

-The _reset migration does one of two things:
+The `XXX_reset.rb` migration does one of two things:

  - On systems that have previously run migrations, it clears the `schema_migrations` table, automatically becoming the first entry.
  - On new systems that don't have any `schema_migrations` records, it will raise an error if migrated, prompting the user to use `db:schema:load` instead of `db:migrate`.
 This is best practice anyway, and ensures that new installs always load up the full db schema without relying on the (now missing) migration trail.

-When others pull the changes, they will receive a db/migrations directory that's truncated up until the reset migration, can migrate or instantiate their db as normal.
+When others pull the changes, they'll receive a db/migrations directory that's truncated up until the reset migration, and can then migrate or instantiate their db as usual.

 ## Credits